Jeremy Pena Player Props: Astros vs. Mets

 Jeremy Pena At The Plate

-- Pena has had at least one RBI in 28.8% of his games this season (19 of 66), with two or more RBI seven times (10.6%).
-He has also accounted for three or more of his team's runs in one contest.
+- In 28.4% of his games this year, Pena has picked up at least one RBI.
+In seven of those games (10.4%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.